 One of the youngest individuals ever appointed to the faculty at Penn Medicine and in the top 1 percent youngest awardees of an NIH R01 grant, Dr. Fajgenbaum leads over 20 translational research studies, including the CORONA project and a clinical trial of the drug that is saving his life.
 He has published scientific papers in high-impact journals such as the New England Journal of Medicine, Blood, and Journal of Clinical Investigation, including one paper selected by STAT News in 2020 as one of the best innovations in science and medicine.

 Dr. Fajgenbaum received a bachelor's degree in Human Sciences with Distinction from Georgetown University, where he was USA Today Academic All-USA First Team and a Quarterback on the Division I football team.
-Dr. Fajgenbaum earned his MD from the Raymond & Ruth Perelman School of Medicine at the University of Pennsylvania, where he was a 21st Century Gamble Scholar.
+Dr. Fajgenbaum earned his medical degree from the Raymond & Ruth Perelman School of Medicine at the University of Pennsylvania, where he was a 21st Century Gamble Scholar.

-He joined the Reagan-Udall Foundation for the FDA Board of Directors in 2022.
+Dr. Fajgenbaum joined the Reagan-Udall Foundation for the FDA Board of Directors in 2022.